pepkit/peppy/README.md

 python ~/repo/pipelines/looper.py -c metadata/config.txt
 ```

+or

+```bash
+looper -c metadata/config.txt
+```

 ## Data sources section
 The data sources can use regex-like commands to point to different spots on the filesystem for data.
 The variables (specified by `{variable}` are populated in this order:

-Highest priority: sample annotation sheet
-Second priority: config file
-Lowest priority: environment variables

 The idea is: don't put absolute paths to files in your annotation sheet.
 Instead, specify a data source and then provide a regex in the config file.
 This way if your data changes locations (which happens more often than we would like), or you change servers, you just have to change the config file and not update paths in the annotation sheet.
 This makes the whole project more portable.

 The `track_configurations` section is for making trackhubs (see below).

-```bash
-looper -c metadata/config.txt
-```

 # Config files